-In Colorado, the Rocky Mountain National Park is a hiker’s paradise with over 50 day-hikes and many opportunities for multiple day backpacking trips.
-Wonderful for able-bodied visitor but challenging for those who use a wheelchair or scooter to get around.
+In Colorado, the Rocky Mountain National Park is a hiker’s paradise with over 50 day-hikes and many opportunities for multiple-day backpacking trips.
+Wonderful for the able-bodied visitor but challenging for those who use a wheelchair or scooter to get around.
 All is not lost though!
-In the Rocky Mountain National Park there are accessible trails and outdoor attractions to enjoy nature.
+In the Rocky Mountain National Park, there are accessible trails and outdoor attractions to enjoy nature.

 There are a few short trails that the park has designated as accessible to some degree.
 We visited all of them plus a few other ones that are not marked as accessible but can be visited with help.